Enable everyone in your organization to access their data in the cloud — no code required.

-Are you looking for a quick and easy way to access Google Sheets data from PowerShell?
-We show how to use the Cmdlets for Google Sheets and the CData ADO.NET Provider for Google Sheets to connect to Google Sheets data and synchronize, automate, download, and more.
+Are you in search of a quick and easy way to access Google Sheets data from PowerShell?
+This article demonstrates how to utilize the Google Sheets Cmdlets for tasks like connecting to Google Sheets data, automating operations, downloading data, and more.

 The CData Cmdlets for Google Sheets are standard PowerShell cmdlets that make it easy to accomplish data cleansing, normalization, backup, and other integration tasks by enabling real-time and bidirectional access to Google Sheets.

-The cmdlets are not only a PowerShell interface to the Google Sheets API, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Google Sheets data.
-We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Google Sheets.
-To access Google Sheets data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Google Sheets.
+The Cmdlets are not only a PowerShell interface to Google Sheets, but also an SQL interface; this tutorial shows how to use both to create, retrieve, update, and delete Google Sheets data.
+We also show examples of the ADO.NET equivalent, which is possible with the CData ADO.NET Provider for Google Spreadsheets.
+To access Google Sheets data from other .NET applications, like LINQPad, use the CData ADO.NET Provider for Google Spreadsheets.

-After obtaining the needed connection properties, accessing Google Sheets data in PowerShell consists of three basic steps.
+Once you have acquired the necessary connection properties, accessing Google Sheets data in PowerShell can be enabled in three steps.

 You can connect to a spreadsheet by providing authentication to Google and then setting the Spreadsheet connection property to the name or feed link of the spreadsheet.
 If you want to view a list of information about the spreadsheets in your Google Drive, execute a query to the Spreadsheets view after you authenticate.